 The project began in 2011 with the graphic analysis of streets in plan and section.
-It has evolved to include different types of analysis coming from disciplines as diverse as sociology, history, geography, sound, art, as well as architecture and urban design.
+It has evolved to include different methods from disciplines as diverse as sociology, history, geography, sound, art, as well as architecture and urban design.

-The StreetSpace workshops were held in Belfast, Buenos Aires, Edinburgh, Kilkenny, London, Naples, Ljubljana and Lisbon.
+The StreetSpace workshops were held in Belfast, Buenos Aires, Edinburgh, Kilkenny, London, Naples, Ljubljana, Lisbon and Delft.
 This exercise has enhanced local student’s understanding of the role of streets in the urban landscape while building a critical mass of examples to inform the analysis, while enabling a dialogue between academia, communities, practice and policy.

-StreetSpace partners, collaborators and funders include the Department for Communities, Belfast City Council, Department for Infrastructure, Participation and the Practice of Rights, Great Place North Belfast, Belfast Buildings Trust, Ulster Architectural Heritage, SaveCQ, Place, Sailortown Regeneration and Market Development Association, among others.
+StreetSpace partners, collaborators and funders include the Department for Communities, Belfast City Council, Department for Infrastructure, Participation and the Practice of Rights, Great Place North Belfast, Belfast Buildings Trust, Ulster Architectural Heritage, SaveCQ, Place, Sailortown Regeneration, Market Development Association and Forward South, among others.

 Videos workshops and symposium: